sergeiudris/probe-2019-11-21/docs/concept.md

     - many of previous repos were attempts to achive this - probe, shipstudio, sci-lab, ask-data, askwiki, probe-system, moverecom, funworld, mnist etc.
     - it is all in the direction of 'datum system'
-    - so daex is a precursor-type solution to explore datasets
+    - so probe is a precursor-type solution to explore datasets

 * design
     - should run on local machine